Career Tips

 - Let your contacts know you would be willing to help them, too.

-- If you are changing careers and not sure what you want to do, say what you do know: describe the skills you want to use; your areas of interest or industries that you would like to explore.
+- If you are changing careers and not sure what you want to do, say what you do know: describe the experiences that are engaging; your areas of interest or industries that you would like to explore.

 - Two great questions to be sure to ask whether you are networking or conducting an information interview: 1.
-What suggestions do you have for me or resources can you recommend?
+What suggestions do you have for me or what resources do you recommend?
 2. Who else would you recommend that I talk to?

 - Maintain an updated resume.